Root for your favourite, as Tree of the Year shortlist is revealed

 Northern Ireland’s six splendid specimens, chosen by experts from across a number of organisations, are:

-The winning tree will benefit from a tree care award of up to £1,000, which might assist a health check from a specialist, educational materials or a community event in celebration of the tree.
+The process is simple – the tree with the most votes wins and with it comes a tree care award of £1,000.
+This could assist a health check from a specialist, educational materials or a community event in celebration of the tree.

-Patrick Cregg is the director of the Woodland Trust in Northern Ireland and said: “We invited nominations for the country’s best-loved trees – trees with stories – and were heartened by the response.
-We’re now delighted to share the final shortlist of six.
-Each has a truly fabulous story to tell, from the most poignant to the most entertaining.
+Patrick Cregg is the director of the Woodland Trust in Northern Ireland and said: “We asked the pubic to nominate their best-loved trees – trees with stories – and we’re now delighted to reveal the final line-up of six.
+From factual history to tales of highwaymen and fairy folklore, each has a fantastic story to tell.

-“The Woodland Trust is calling for better protection for ancient trees and woodland.
-And this competition is just one way of putting our precious trees in the limelight, giving them the attention they deserve.
-By reminding people of their value, we hope they will continue to thrive for future generations.”
+“The Woodland Trust wants to see better protection for ancient trees and woodland.
+And this competition is just one way of putting our precious trees in the spotlight, giving them the attention they deserve.
+By reminding people of their value, we hope they will continue to thrive for future generations."

 The Woodland Trust’s Tree of the Year competition runs in Northern Ireland, England, Scotland and Wales.
 Each country, thanks to the public vote, will have its own champion.
 Just one of the four national winners will be selected to represent the UK in the 2018 European Tree of the Year contest.